[Below: Here is an envelope from the NSB (National Socialist Student League). This was sent from Bohemia and Moravia (modern Czechoslovakia) in 1940.]

 [Below: Stamps close-up.]

-[Below: An interesting envelope from the WWI German occupation of Belgium.
+[Below: Here are a handful of interesting decorative envelopes from the WWI era (and before).
+First, here is a neat envelope from the WWI German occupation of Belgium.
 It says:

 'Lüttich gefallen: 7.
 August